plasmodic/ecto/doc/source/reference/tendril.rst

 spore
 =====

-A spore is a typed handle for a tendril.
-It is best used in conjunction with tendrils.
+A spore is a typed handle for a tendril: it is basically a typed pointer that wraps a tendril.
+Its use is purely for ease of coding: instead of extracting the object from a tendril every time, you can just define a spore.
+You can think of a tendril as containing a ``void*`` and a spore as a cast of that pointer to a specific type.

 c++ api
 -------